Ginseng

 Ginseng for men

-Ginseng is a useful remedy for men if you are lucky enough to find good quality supplements.
-This plant helps with impotence and male infertility.
-In addition to adverse age-related changes, diabetes mellitus and poor environmental conditions can be the cause of impotence and male infertility.
-Ginseng inhibits the development of diabetes, and also protects the liver from environmental toxins.
-The results of studies proving that this plant helps with erectile dysfunction have been published in reputable journals in urology and andrology.
+Ginseng is a beneficial remedy for men if you are lucky enough to find good quality supplements.
+This plant helps against impotence and male infertility.
+In addition to unfavorable age-related changes, the cause of impotence and male infertility can be diabetes and poor environmental conditions.
+Ginseng inhibits the development of diabetes and also protects the liver from toxins coming from the environment.
+The results of studies proving that this plant helps with erectile dysfunction have been published in reputable journals on urology and andrology.

 Potency can be negatively affected by chronic fatigue or anxiety caused by stress.
 Herbal preparations partially solve these problems.
-They both add energy and calm the nerves.
-Ginseng increases the number, mobility and vitality of spermatozoa.
+They simultaneously increase energy and calm nerves.
+Ginseng increases the number, motility and vitality of sperm.
 Therefore, it is advisable to prescribe it to men with infertility, along with other herbs and supplements.
 This is confirmed by articles published in reputable medical journals, and not just works on alternative medicine.
 Also take zinc supplements.
-It is an essential mineral for sperm production and prostate disease prevention.
+It is an essential mineral for sperm production and the prevention of prostate diseases.

 To improve potency, first of all, you should try the original drugs Viagra, Levitra or Cialis, which are sold in pharmacies, and secondly, ginseng.
 Find a qualified urologist and consult with him.
-Ask your doctor if you need to increase testosterone in the blood and if so, how to do it.
-Do not take testosterone boosters on your own.
-Do not use any potency supplements sold in sex shops - it is deadly.
+Ask your doctor if you need to increase testosterone in your blood and, if so, how to do it.
+Do not take testosterone-boosting medications on your own initiative.
+Do not use any potency supplements sold in sex shops - they are deadly.

 For women

-Traditional Chinese medicine does not recommend ginseng for women because the plant enhances the masculine yang energy in the body, while the feminine energy is called yin.
+Traditional Chinese Medicine does not recommend ginseng for women because this plant enhances the male yang energy in the body, while the female energy is called yin.
 However, many modern women take ginseng.
 They are satisfied with the effect that this supplement has on their body.
-Stimulant herbal remedy increases energy, and does it better than caffeine.
-The energy that this root gives is similar to cheerfulness after a good night's sleep and healthy food.
-It is believed that ginseng rejuvenates the body, stimulates libido not only in men but also in women.
+The stimulant herbal remedy increases energy, and does it better than caffeine.
+The energy this root provides is similar to the energy you feel after a good night's sleep and a healthy meal.
+It is believed that ginseng rejuvenates the body and stimulates libido not only in men, but also in women.

-A study was conducted with 384 women to see if ginseng helps with menopausal symptoms.
-Half of the participants took a real plant extract, the other half took placebo capsules that looked the same.
-The frequency of hot flashes and the levels of hormones in the blood did not differ between groups of women.
-But the participants who took real ginseng noted that their mood improved and energy increased.
-This plant is not recommended for women suffering from hypertension, so that blood pressure does not rise even more.
+A study was conducted on 384 women to see if ginseng helped with menopausal symptoms.
+Half of the participants took real herbal extract, the other half took placebo capsules that looked the same.
+The frequency of hot flashes and blood hormone levels did not differ between groups of women.
+But the participants who took real ginseng noted that their mood improved and they had more energy.
+This plant is not recommended for women suffering from hypertension to prevent blood pressure from rising even more.
 Occasionally, ginseng causes severe pain in the mammary glands in women.

 As a rule, ginseng slightly lowers blood sugar in diabetic patients, but the effect is very weak.
 Some studies have shown that this plant, on the contrary, increases sugar.
-In diabetes, ginseng can be taken to increase tissue sensitivity to insulin, slow down the development of vascular complications, and also for the restorative effect that this plant has.
-But don't count on it to seriously improve blood test results for plasma glucose and glycated hemoglobin.
+For diabetes, ginseng can be taken to increase tissue sensitivity to insulin, slow down the development of vascular complications, and also for the general strengthening effect that this plant has.
+But don't expect it to significantly improve your blood test results for plasma glucose and glycated hemoglobin.

-In 2008, the results of a study in which 19 patients with type 2 diabetes took part were published.
-Even before the start of the trial, all of them had well controlled their disease - they had glycated hemoglobin no higher than 6.5%.
-Half of the participants took ginseng extract 3 times a day, the other half - a placebo.
-After 12 weeks, those who took the real herbal preparation had decreased fasting morning blood insulin levels, and had less rise in blood sugar after eating and loading with glucose solution.
-At the same time, glycated hemoglobin did not improve.
+In 2008, the results of a study were published in which 19 patients with type 2 diabetes took part.
+All of them had their disease well controlled before the start of the trial—they had glycated hemoglobin no higher than 6.5%.
+Half of the participants took ginseng extract 3 times a day, the other half took a placebo.
+After 12 weeks, those who took the real herbal preparation had lower fasting morning blood insulin levels and less of a rise in blood sugar after meals and glucose loading.
+At the same time, glycated hemoglobin levels did not improve.

-In diabetic patients, ginseng reduces the level of cortisol in the blood.
-Perhaps due to this, the sensitivity of tissues to insulin increases.
+In diabetic patients, ginseng reduces cortisol levels in the blood.
+Perhaps this increases tissue sensitivity to insulin.
 Diabetics who suffer from hypertension need to be careful with ginseng preparations because they increase blood pressure.
-Study the article "".
-Controlling type 2 and even type 1 diabetes is easier than you think.
-This can be done without a "hungry" diet and harmful pills.
-Type 2 diabetics do not need to inject insulin.
+Study the article ““.
+Taking control of type 2 and even type 1 diabetes is easier than you think.
+This can be done without a “starvation” diet and harmful pills.
+If you have type 2 diabetes, you do not need to inject insulin.

 Cardiovascular diseases

 Ginseng contains many antioxidants.
 These are substances that protect blood vessels from damage by free radicals.
-It is assumed that the intake of antioxidants inhibits the development of atherosclerosis, cardiovascular disease, diabetes and other health problems that are considered age-related.
-Objective studies of the effect of ginseng on the course of cardiovascular diseases have not been conducted.
-This plant cannot be considered a first choice medicine for coronary heart disease, arrhythmia, heart failure.
+It is assumed that taking antioxidants inhibits the development of atherosclerosis, cardiovascular disease, diabetes and other health problems that are considered age-related.
+There have been no objective studies of the effect of ginseng on the course of cardiovascular diseases.
+This plant cannot be considered the first choice medicine for coronary heart disease, arrhythmia, and heart failure.

 Treatment of cardiovascular diseases:

-The article provides objective information on how useful ginseng can be.
-There is enough evidence to support the effectiveness of this remedy for increasing energy, strengthening immunity, preventing cancer, improving male potency and solving other health problems.
-Because ginseng is a potent herb, it can cause side effects.
+The article provides objective information on how beneficial ginseng can be.
+There is enough data confirming the effectiveness of this remedy for increasing energy, strengthening the immune system, preventing cancer, improving male potency and solving other health problems.
+Because ginseng is a potent drug, it may cause side effects.
 They are listed in detail above, as well as contraindications.
-Be prudent, do not exceed the recommended dosage indicated on the drug package.
+Be prudent and do not exceed the recommended dosage indicated on the drug packaging.

-Unfortunately, ginseng root needs to be grown not for one year, but for several years.
+Unfortunately, ginseng root needs to be grown not just for one year, but for several years.
 It's expensive and difficult.
-Therefore, there are many quack drugs on the market, the packaging of which says that they contain ginseng.
-In fact, there may be a placebo inside.
+Therefore, there are many quack medicines on the market, the packaging of which states that they contain ginseng.
+There may actually be a placebo inside.
 On sites that sell herbal supplements, customer reviews help make a choice.
-But if you try, you can write fake positive reviews that look convincing.
-Charlatans often do this.
-Ginseng can help, but don't count on it to solve all your problems.
-Lead a healthy lifestyle - this gives guaranteed results, unlike the "magic" dietary supplements.
+But if you try, you can write fake positive reviews that will look convincing.
+Charlatans do this often.
+Ginseng can help, but don't expect it to solve all your problems.
+Lead a healthy lifestyle - this gives guaranteed results, unlike “magic” dietary supplements.